Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 5

 - Dallas is 10-6-13 (33 points) in its 29 games decided by one goal.

-- Looking at the 14 times this season the Stars finished a game with only one goal, they have a 3-9-2 record, good for eight points.
+- Looking at the 14 times this season the Stars ended a game with just one goal, they have a 3-9-2 record, good for eight points.

 - The Stars have scored more than two goals 59 times, and are 45-7-7 in those games (to register 97 points).